eimearbutler7/Sem-1-Python-Project/README.md

 ## Why this data is interesting?

 Apart from the linear discriminant analysis model published by Fisher, this dataset is widely used in data analysis examples as it is real, big enough to be interesting and useful yet relatively simple.
-The size of the dataset also means it fits well visually onto a computer screen so beginers can see what they are workign with and all data entries are measurements taken in centimetres so no scaling or transformations are required.
+The size of the dataset also means it fits well visually onto a computer screen so beginers can see what they are working with and all data entries are measurements taken in centimetres so no scaling or transformations are required.

+## Data Investigation
+In order to use Pyhthon to further examine Fisher's Irish Dataset, I used the following code to examine the following atributes of each atribute:

 # References